There's a tick boom in Michigan - Here are 5 things you should know

 And the boom is happening in areas where ticks were relatively rare a few years ago.

-Specifically, Russell says the blacklegged tick population is expanding in Michigan.
+Specifically, Russell says the black-legged tick population is expanding in Michigan.
 Those are the bad ones.
 The suckers that can transmit Lyme disease (you can find out what you need to know about Lyme disease here).

 In an article for MSU Extension, Russell tells us just where these buggers are showing up:

 "...more and more blacklegged ticks are showing up along the west coast of Michigan’s Lower Peninsula from Berrien County north to Grand Traverse County.
 Deer ticks have also been recently found in Ingham, Ionia and Genesee counties."